 Sunlight.
 Too many rays coming directly from the sun can make your symptoms worse and raise your chances of getting skin cancer.
 If your doctor tells you to get some sun each day, about 20 minutes a day should be enough.
 Use a sunscreen with zinc oxide and an SPF of 30 or higher on areas of your skin that don't have psoriasis.

 UVB (ultraviolet B).
 Your doctor can treat you with UVB rays from a phototherapy machine in his office.
 You can also get one to use at home.
 But the lamps can give off ultraviolet A (UVA) rays.
-These are the ultraviolet rays linked to skin cancer.
+Both UVA and UVB rays are linked to skin cancer.
 Talk to your doctor about how to protect yourself from the cancer risk while being treated.

 You'll probably need phototherapy treatments 3 days a week for 2 to 3 months.
 Your doctor might suggest you use UVB treatment along with another kind of therapy, like a cream made from coal tar.
 He may call this the Goeckerman regimen.
 Another combination treatment pairs anthralin-salicylic acid paste with ultraviolet light.
 You might hear this called the Ingram regimen.

 PUVA (psoralen plus ultraviolet A).
 This treatment combines UVA lamp sessions with a drug called psoralen.
 You either take the drug as a pill or put it on your skin as a cream, lotion, gel, solution, or ointment.
 It makes your skin more sensitive to light.
 The process is called photochemotherapy.
-You'll probably go to your doctor's office 2 or 3 times a week for a total of 25 sessions.
+You'll probably go to your doctor's office 2 or 3 times a week for a total of 25 to 30 sessions.